jagzviruz/developer-blog/README.md

 ## How to use this

 This repository is built using `gatsby` and allows you to publish by writing in `Markdown`.
-You can fork this repository to your own github account and get started.
+Fork this repository to your own github account as `<username>.github.io` for the repo name.

 You want to look at the following:
 - `config/metadata.js` to customise various setting with respect to your profile like `name`, `description`, `email` etc.